chadfazio/asm341/module1/lab1/lab1.rst

 #.
 Create a new ASM policy by navigating to **Security -> Application Security -> Security Policies**.

 #.
 Click **Create New Policy** and fill in the page as follows, using lab1 as the name, then click **Create Policy**.

+	.. note:: If you find the images difficult to read, you can click on them to zoom in.

 	|lab1-1|